 Or more specifically, how to choose a good locksmith in my local area?

 Property security is a sensitive area and choosing a locksmith calls for careful consideration.
 You may be surprised to hear the UK Locksmith Industry is unregulated!
-It concerns me a great deal that there is a lack of awareness that many locksmiths are trading legally are not qualified or even CRB checked.
+It concerns me a great deal that there is a lack of awareness that many locksmiths trading legally are not qualified or even CRB checked.
 This in itself is not a good place to start when you are talking security.

 - Certified & CRB Checked

 Let’s start on my honest tips on how to find a good locksmith in your area – wherever you live in the UK:

 When considering how to choose a locksmith, experience, knowledge and reliability are key (pardon the pun!).
 Choosing a fully qualified Master Locksmith guarantees that the locksmith you are entrusting your security to has been through rigorous training, is DBS (Disclosure Barring Service) checked and inspected on a regular basis.
 The Master Locksmith Association also provides their members with monthly meeting updates on the latest developments with the industry.

 Before you call a locksmith check on their website to see if they are qualified MLA members.
 If they are you will see the MLA approved company logo.
 You can also check for a CRB certified logo.

 On arrival at your property, the locksmith can show you their Master Locksmith Association identity card.
 It is important that you check the identity of the locksmith before allowing them to enter your property and work on your locks.